saady-1122/lab02/worksheet.md

 a) Run the `area` program with 3 and 4 as inputs.
 What value do you get?
 Is this result correct?

+// ANSWER

+Please enter the base of a triangle: 3
+Please enter the height of a triangle: 4
+The area is 0.000000 square units.

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
 Why not?

+// ANSWER

+Please enter the base of a triangle: 3
+Please enter the height of a triangle: 5
+The area is 0.000000 square units.

 c) Fix the program by editing the `area.c` source code so that the program produces correct results.

+// ANSWER

+#include <stdlib.h>
+#include <stdio.h>

+int main(int argc, char **argv) {

+  double area, base, height;

+  printf("Please enter the base of a triangle: ");

+  scanf("%lf", &base);

+  printf("Please enter the height of a triangle: ");

+  scanf("%lf", &height);

+  area = 0.5 * base * height;

+  printf("The area is %f square units.\n", area);

+  return 0;
+}